Travel insurance for Malaysia

-Risks of traveling to Malaysia
+Risks of travelling to Malaysia

 A trip to Malaysia is generally safe, as the country is secure and the locals pleasant and welcoming.
 That being said, no destination is completely risk-free.
 Concerns to watch out for when visiting Malaysia include:

 - Health concerns.
 Malaria, dengue fever and Zika are all prevalent in the country.
-Wear long sleeves, use repellent and reconsider traveling to Malaysia if you’re pregnant.
+Wear long sleeves, use repellent and reconsider travelling to Malaysia if you’re pregnant.
 Hepatitis A and B are also quite common, so get up to date on your vaccines before leaving and see a doctor immediately if you start to feel sick.

 - Street crime.
 Be cautious of street crime as there may be incidents of bag snatching, scams and pickpocketing, especially in major cities.
-Stay alert, avoid traveling alone when possible and refrain from displaying conspicuous wealth.
+Stay alert, avoid travelling alone when possible and refrain from displaying conspicuous wealth.